DanielPlatnick/GANs_for_upsampling_in_deep_ISR/README.md

 critical step in this process, where a high-resolution image is converted to a low-resolution version in order to be processed by a deep learning model for training.
-The quality of the resulting super-resolution image depends heavily on the complexity and effectiveness of the downsampling method used in creating a low resolution training set.
+The quality of the resulting super-resolution image depends heavily on the downsampling method used in creating the training set.
 In this research, we compare several different downsampling methods in the context of deep image super resolution.
 The explored downsampling methods include linear interpolation, bilinear interpolation, nearest neighbor interpolation, lanczos filter, bicubic interpolation, hamming window